Skip to main content

 You can change this by naming emotions throughout the day, not just during outbursts.
 When reading a story together: “Look, the bear feels frustrated because the puzzle piece will not fit.”
 When watching a sibling interaction: “Your sister looks disappointed that she did not get a turn.”
 When your child is happy: “You feel so proud that you built that tower!”

-Research by Sukhodolsky et al. (2016, Journal of Child and Adolescent Psychopharmacology, DOI: 10.1089/cap.2015.0120) confirms that emotional vocabulary development is a key component of anger intervention at every age.
-For preschoolers, the goal is not sophisticated emotional literacy.
-It is simply expanding the palette beyond “mad” to include “frustrated,” “disappointed,” “scared,” and “sad.”
+Research by Sukhodolsky et al. (2016, Journal of Child and Adolescent Psychopharmacology, DOI: 10.1089/cap.2015.0120) confirms that helping children build a feelings vocabulary is one of the most important pieces of managing anger at every age.
+For your preschooler, the goal is not a sophisticated feelings dictionary.
+It is simply giving them more colors beyond “mad”—words like “frustrated,” “disappointed,” “scared,” and “sad.”

 How Personalized Stories Help Angry Preschoolers